1 The Architect's Compass: It's All About Tradeoffs

 1.1 Introduction

 Welcome to the part of the book that fundamentally resets how you think about software.
-As a new developer, you might assume that software architecture is a dry, academic exercise filled with dusty UML diagrams and rigid frameworks.
+If you are a new developer, you might assume that software architecture is a dry, academic exercise filled with dusty UML diagrams and rigid frameworks.
 But real architecture isn’t about drawing shapes on a whiteboard; it is the practical, everyday art of making deliberate choices while navigating real-world constraints.
 Before you can begin making those choices confidently, we first need to completely redefine who actually gets to make them.